Daniel-Wh/Intro-to-gis-front-end/readme.md

 ## Progress

-The site is was built desktop first as the students will likely use it while in class but I have made it response to Iphone 6/7/8 plus and smaller screens (portrait).
+The site was built desktop first as the students will likely use it while in class but I have made it response to Iphone 6/7/8 plus and smaller screens (portrait - max width of 375px).
 The site is still in development but is mostly completed and will be live soon.